miensol/miensol.github.io/_posts/2018-03-11-deploy-lambda-with-cloudformation.md

 })
 ```

 As you can see above, we've extracted a function `lambdaFunction` to simplify Lambda function declaration.
 Both `Alice` and `Bob` function's bodies are defined in separate files.
-Interestingly  `Alice` function, during invocation, will have acecss to `BobFunction` environment variable pointing to `Bob` function [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html).
+Interestingly  `Alice` function, during invocation, will have access to `BobFunction` environment variable pointing to `Bob` function [ARN](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html).

 Our `LambdaExecutionRole` lacks permission to invoke another Lambda function.
 Let's fix that: